BDVickers/bvickers_site/content/home/experience.md

   date_start = "2019-05-01"
   date_end = ""
   description = """
-  Responsibilities include:

-  * Scoping open-ended problems for analysis
+  * Scoping open-ended problems based on resources and constraints
+  * Rapid deployment based on sponsor requests
-  * Selection and implementation of operational analyses
+  * Design, selection, and implementation of operations analyses
+  * Advise on policy and applications of priorities
   * Data management, munging, and collaboration
-  * Model selection, validation, implementation
-  * Communication of results
   """

 [[experience]]